-Depending upon individual circumstances (e.g. different schedules or timetables for local revenue laws in each province), a first nation may wish to vary or be required to vary these dates.
-The Law Standards do not require these various scheduled dates (other than the council budget approval on March 31) to be set out in a FAL and in some cases a first nation may wish to set these activities out in a procedure to be adopted by the council.
+Depending upon individual circumstances (e.g. different schedules or timetables for local revenue laws in each province), a First Nation may wish to vary or be required to vary these dates.
+The Law Standards do not require these various scheduled dates (other than the council annual budget approval on March 31) to be set out in a FAL and in some cases a First Nation may wish to set these activities out in a procedure to be adopted by the council.

-Subsection (1): satisfies Law Standard 11.2.3 - the responsibility of the senior financial officer to prepare and submit a draft annual budget, budget amendments and multi-year financial plan.
+Subsection (1): satisfies Law Standard 11.2.3 - the responsibility of the director of finance to prepare and submit a draft annual budget for the next fiscal year.

-Subsection (2): satisfies Law Standard 10.5.1 - the responsibility of the finance and audit committee to review and recommend for approval to council the multi-year plan and annual budget.
+Subsection (2): satisfies Law Standard 10.6.1 - the responsibility of the finance and audit committee to review and recommend for approval to council the annual budget.

-Subsection (3): satisfies Law Standard 15.4.1 - the responsibility of the council to approve the annual budget by March 31.
-(Note that section 25 of the Sample Law requires the council to approve the multi-year financial plan no later than March 31.)
+Subsection (3): satisfies Law Standard 16.5.1 - the responsibility of the council to approve the annual budget by March 31.
+(Note that section 26 of the Sample Law requires the council to approve the multi-year financial plan by March 31.)

-Subsection (4): provides a process to satisfy Law Standard 15.4.2 - the responsibility of the senior financial officer to prepare a draft amendment of the annual budget respecting local revenues and submit it to the finance and audit committee by June 15.
+Subsection (4): provides a process to satisfy Law Standard 16.5.2 - the responsibility of the director of finance to prepare a draft amendment of the annual budget respecting local revenues and submit it to the finance and audit committee by June 15.

-Subsection (5): provides a process to satisfy Law Standard 15.4.2 - the responsibility of the finance and audit committee to review the draft amendment of the annual budget respecting local revenues and make a recommendation to the council by June 30.
+Subsection (5): provides a process to satisfy Law Standard 16.5.2 - the responsibility of the finance and audit committee to review the draft amendment of the annual budget respecting local revenues and make a recommendation to the council by June 30.

-Subsection (6): provides a process to satisfy Law Standard 15.4.2 - the responsibility of the council to approve the amendment of the annual budget respecting local revenues by July 15.
+Subsection (6): provides a process to satisfy Law Standard 16.5.2 - the responsibility of the council to approve the amendment of the annual budget respecting local revenues by July 15.

-Section 28 (Additional requirements for budget deficits): Law Standard 16.3.3 requires provisions respecting the management of and any limitations on budget deficits.
+Section 29 (Additional Requirements for Budget Deficits): Law Standard 16.2 requires provisions respecting the management of and any limitations on budget deficits.
 There are many ways that budget deficits could be managed.
-For example, a FAL could prohibit all deficits or could permit deficits only within specified limits or could permit deficits in excess of specified limits only with the approval of the members of the first nation or could permit the council to approve a deficit after taking into account the comments of first nation members.
-A first nation must determine the best approach for its community.
+For example, a FAL could prohibit all deficits or could permit deficits only within specified limits or could permit deficits in excess of specified limits only with the approval of the members of the First Nation or could permit the council to approve a deficit after taking into account the comments of First Nation members.
+A First Nation must determine the best approach for its community.